2021 California wildfires: Impact

 PG&E and other utility companies preemptively spent billions of dollars to reduce the risk of wildfires and avoid an year similar to the previous year's fire season.
 Firefighters have also set prescribed fires to prevent other fires burning.
 During evacuations from the Lava Fire, an illegal marijuana farmer was shot and killed by police after brandishing a firearm at authorities, while "defending his farm".

+A 2023 study found that these wildfires are affecting the California ecosystem and disrupting the habitats.
+It found that in the 2020 and 2021 fire seasons 58% of the area affected by wildfires occurred in those two seasons since 2012.
+These two fires destroyed 30% of the habitat of 50 species as well as 100 species that had 10% of their habitats burn.
+5-14% of the species' habitats burned at a "high severity."

 List of wildfires

 The following is a list of fires that burned more than 1000 acres, or produced significant structural damage or casualties.